Unsteady mixed flows in non uniform closed water pipes: a Full Kinetic Appraoch: Numerical experiments

 We present now numerical results for a flow that will be drying and flooding.
 The frictionless pipe is constituted by a pipe of circular cross-section of diameter $2 \:m$ and $50 \: m$ long with slope 0.003 and another pipe of circular cross-section of diameter $2 \:m$ and $100 \: m$ long with slope 0.05 .
 The altitude of the upstream end of the pipe is $100\: m$.
 The upstream and downstream discharge is kept to 0. \\ Other parameters are:

 The initial state is a flow of constant height ($1.8 \: m$) on half the first pipe and a dry zone on the rest of the pipe, see figure \ref{flaque0}.
 We present the flow at time $T= 6 \: s$, see figure \ref{flaque1}, where a drying zone is present, at time $T= 80 \: s$, see figure \ref{flaque2}, when the flow has reached the downstream end and is partially pressurized and the flow at the final time $T = 500 \: s$, see figure \ref{flaque3} where all the water is in the second pipe.
-This non physical test shows that the kinetic numerical scheme treats ``naturally'' the drying and flooding zone.
+This non physical test shows that the kinetic numerical scheme treats ``naturally'' the flooding zone and almost the drying zone (up the rounding error of the computer).
 The water height is exactly equal to $0$, in the initial condition and at the final time for the dry zones.